 Discover how other publishers build email circulation by re-promoting new freemiums to their existing email lists.

-I would love to hear your tips and ideas related to creating and promoting freemiums.
+I would love to hear your tips and ideas related to creating and promoting freemiums and what your freemium conversion rate is.
 Please leave a comment below.

 This article was originally published in 2016 and has been updated.